 Given the way in which CBO makes its economic projections, its budget projections can be expected to show a certain pattern of inaccuracies.
 As long as CBO continues to do a reasonably good job of projecting the business cycle, that cycle should not contribute much to the inaccuracy of budget projections for the current year.
-For the budget year, its contribution should be slightly larger (because errors in forecasting increase with the horizon) but still modest.
+For the budget year, its contribution should be larger (because errors in forecasting increase as the horizon lengthens) but still modest.
 For later years, however, cyclical factors should loom larger.
 CBO assumes that by the last two years of the five-year projection horizon, GDP will be at or close to its potential level.
-Thus, whenever the economy is in fact above or below its potential, none of that difference will be reflected in the budget projections.
-Consequently, as the projection horizon lengthens, the budget misestimates that result from miscalculating the business cycle should grow in importance, until they reach their maximum in the last two years of the five-year period.
+Thus, any difference between actual and potential levels will not be reflected in those budget projections.
+Consequently, as the projection horizon extends, the budget misestimates that result from miscalculating the business cycle should grow in importance, until they reach their maximum level in the last two years of the five-year period.

-According to that analysis, the portion of budget inaccuracies attributable to the business cycle may be estimated by using the correlation between those inaccuracies and the GDP gap (the percentage difference between actual GDP and its potential value).
-For projections several years ahead, the level of the GDP gap is a good indicator of unexpected cyclical conditions.
-For projections only one or two years ahead, by contrast, the change in the GDP gap is a better indicator than the level, because the approaching levels of the gap are likely to be quite similar to the recent level.
+The portion of budget inaccuracies attributable to the business cycle may be estimated by using the correlation between those inaccuracies and the GDP gap (the percentage difference between actual GDP and its potential value).
+According to the above analysis, for projections several years ahead, the level of the GDP gap is a good indicator of unexpected cyclical conditions.
+For projections